Pirates vs. Mariners Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 40 hits with six doubles, seven home runs and 24 walks.
-He has driven in 19 runs with five stolen bases.
+- Andrew McCutchen has recorded 42 hits with six doubles, eight home runs and 24 walks.
+He has driven in 20 runs with five stolen bases.

 McCutchen Recent Games